Wax Play

 In practice

 Wax play is typically expressed as a slow, attentive ritual.
 The top controls the heat reaching the skin chiefly through candle choice and drip height (holding the candle higher lets the wax cool further in flight, lowering the temperature on contact) and maps sensation across the bottom's body, often pairing it with restraint or blindfolding to sharpen anticipation.
 The cooled wax leaves a sculptural trace that is peeled or scraped away afterward.
 The interest often centres on anticipation, contrast, and the meditative focus the heat produces, as much as on the raw sensation.
+Which wax is used is not a stylistic choice but a temperature one, and is treated below as a safety question.

 Psychology